-This Daily Progress Report (DPR) is a targeted support as part of a Check In Check Out process (CICO).
-In negotiation with the Pastoral Leader, goals (up to 3) are agreed on and will be measured each lesson.
-The student will meet with the Pastoral Leader each day to discuss goals and input data.
+In negotiation with the teacher or Pastoral Leader, goals (up to rare agreed on and will be measured each lesson.
+The student will meet with the teacher or Pastoral Leader each day to discuss goals and input data.
 Please use the following scale to monitor progress in working towards individual goals: